• Skip to primary navigation

 Yes, it's one more noodle dish, but it tastes too good with tempura vegetables, so we couldn't leave it out.

-Ramen noodles with sesame seeds and tempura make a perfect combo.
+Ramen noodles with sesame seeds and tempura make a perfect combo - pair them with ramen noodles side pairings for quick dinners to round out the meal.

 You get sweet, sour, and spicy flavors when you serve the two dishes together.